mathewjowens/mathewjowens.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Professor of Space Physics in the [Department of Meteorology](https://research.reading.ac.uk/meteorology/ "Department of Meteorology") and a member of the [Space and Atmospheric Electricity Group (SPATE)](https://research.reading.ac.uk/met-spate/).

-Links to a (probably updated) publication list and a (probably outdated) CV can be found above.
-You'll also find links to our group's Github code repository and our space-weather forecast.

-## Primary esearch interests
+I am currently an associate editor for [Solar Physics](https://link.springer.com/journal/11207).
+My primary research interests are:

  * The heliospheric magnetic field
  * Large-scale solar wind  structure